prapti-ai/prapti/docs/local_llms.md

 Prapti supports Koboldcpp, a CPU-based LLM inference engine based on llama.cpp.

-Start by getting Koboldcpp working using its own "lite" UI.
-After that, Prapti will also be able to query the running Koboldcpp API server.
+The first step is to ensure Koboldcpp is operational using its "lite" UI.
+Do this by following the Koboldcpp documentation.
+Once this is achieved, Prapti can then query the running Koboldcpp API server.

-Koboldcpp provides raw text completions, not structured chat-format completions.
-Be warned that this requires a more nuanced understanding of prompting LLMs than simply conversing with a "chat" fine-tuned model.
-Instead of `### @user:` you will need to use `### @prompt:` to begin your prompt.
-Prapti will append the LLM's completion directly after the end of the prompt.
+Koboldcpp is designed to provide raw text completions, not structured chat-format completions.
+As a result, prompts should be written to elicit a natural text continuation from the LLM.
+Instead of initiating your prompt with `### @user:`, use `### @prompt:`.
+Prapti will then append the LLM's completion directly after the prompt.
+Please note that this workflow necessitates a more nuanced understanding of prompting LLMs than simply engaging with a "chat" fine-tuned model.

 Use the Prapti configuration in the following markdown file as a starting point.